DS4PS/cpp-526-sum-2020/index.md

 - **Completeness:** All elements of the assignment are addressed
 - **Quality of Analysis:** Substantively rigorous in addressing the assignment
-- **Understanding:** Demonstrated synthesis of core concepts from lecture notes and ability to apply to new problems
+- **Understanding:** Demonstrated synthesis and application of core lecture concepts
-- **Appearance:** Consistent formatting, style, and conventions in code; proper grammer, spelling, and formatting in text
+- **Appearance:** Consistent formatting, style, spelling, grammar, and conventions in code/text

 Most assignments in this course are labs that are graded pass-fail based upon completeness and correctness of responses (every attempt must be made to complete labs, and they must be more than 50% correct to receive credit).
 Discussion boards that accumulate points through each activity on the board.